Timothe-G/python-basics/docker-app/README.md

 ```
 <br></br>
 ## app/main.py
 This is the python script.
+It using the FastAPI module.
+In this script, we would like to get a message when user is connecting to the "/" directory.
+In the example of a website, it will show the message **Bienvenue dans mon monde** on http://localhost/